USF poised for another Strong run in American Conference

 The 22-year-old graduated from Arizona State in the spring, enrolled at USF in May and beat out junior Brett Kean and sophomore Chris Oladokun to win the starting job for Saturday’s season opener against Elon.

-Strong believes Bennett’s size, strength, experience and maturity — not to mention a strong arm — make the 6-foot-5, 217-pound quarterback a good fit for the Bulls.
+Strong believes Barnett’s size, strength, experience and maturity — not to mention a strong arm — make the 6-foot-5, 217-pound quarterback a good fit for the Bulls.

 The native of Corona, California, played two more games with the Crimson Tide before transferring to Palomar College in his home state and eventually winding up at Arizona State, where he got in four games and attempted five passes in 2017.